energywebfoundation/origin/docs/trade/exchange.md

 - [Transfer](#transfer)

 In general, each 'pod' or NestJS module has:
-  + A controller that manages requests and responses to the client
+  + A [controller](https://docs.nestjs.com/controllers) that manages requests and responses to the client
-  + An entity file that maps an entity to a database repository
+  + A .entity file that maps an entity to a database repository
-  + A service file that provides methods to fetch and transform data
+  + A .service file that provides methods to fetch and transform data
   + [Data Transfer Object (DTO) file(s)](https://docs.nestjs.com/controllers#request-payloads) that provide Data Transfer Objects, which are representations of the data that are exposed to the endpoint consumer
   + A [module](https://docs.nestjs.com/modules) class that is used by NestJS to structure the application